 From here right through to the confluence with the White the river has well defined channels with numerous islands.
 There are good and better paths down river.
 You want the better ones.

 Fort Selkirk is on the left bank of the river just after the confluence with the Pelly River.
 If you are approaching on River left, you won’t see the Pelly.
-Fort Selkirk is a checkpoint, so they will want to hear your number as you go past.
+Fort Selkirk is a monitoring point, so they will want to see or hear your number as you go past.
 It is an opportunity to stop and warm up, but it is a race.

 This section takes between 6:30 and 10 hours.
 Note that huge time spread.
 The back of the pack is moving quite slowly now.
 From Fort Selkirk on, you see a gradual change in the banks: fewer soft cliffs of paleo lake silt, more rock cliffs.